benkozi/CECE/combo-test-runner/design/feat/20260709-1131-attach-sweeps-to-streams.md

 ## Acceptance criteria

-- The nested initial suite loads; ids are `MACCITY.map-*`; each generated yaml carries the swept value on the **MACCITY stream located by name**.
+- The nested initial suite loads; pytest ids are `MACCITY.map-*`; each generated yaml carries the swept value on the **MACCITY stream located by name**.
+- Combo directories and artifact filenames are combo ULIDs;
+  `<output-root>/combos.csv` exists before any container runs and dereferences every directory to its swept dimensions and name; stats rows carry both `combo_id` and the readable `combo` name.
 - A sweep naming an unknown stream, an unknown species, or more entry blocks than the base config has entries fails at session start with an error naming the offending selector; an old flat-format suite fails validation.
-- Harness passes without docker (including a fabricated two-stream config proving attachment targets the named, non-first stream); integration keeps its expected shape (filename tests red per the known driver bug), with `combo` values in stats CSVs showing the qualified names.
+- Harness passes without docker (including a fabricated two-stream config proving attachment targets the named, non-first stream); integration keeps its expected shape (filename tests red per the known driver bug).